The University of Texas at Austin, PhD, School Psychology

-Dr. Patel earned her doctorate in school psychology from The University of Texas at Austin and her master’s in rehabilitation counseling from The University of Texas Southwestern Medical Center.
+Dr. Patel earned her master’s degree in rehabilitation counseling from The University of Texas Southwestern Medical Center and her doctorate in school psychology from The University of Texas at Austin.
 She completed an internship in pediatric and child psychology at Children’s Hospital Boston and a fellowship in pediatric and child psychology at the Texas Child Study Center.

 Dr. Patel served as the Director of Psychological Services for the Children’s Blood & Cancer Center at Dell Children’s Medical Center for six years.
 She is actively involved with several non-for profit organizations in the Austin community and trains psychology doctoral students and interns as well as psychiatry residents and fellows.
 She is also the author of a chapter titled Alternative Education Settings for Chronically Ill Children.

 Dr. Patel is a pediatric psychologist with UT Health Austin.